 We'll look at the subject of yields in a future post but there is no doubt that more affordable properties in areas such as the Midlands, the north of England and Scotland are tending to produce much more attractive returns than other parts of Britain.
 That being so, investor demand is likely to remain strong here.
 Furthermore, in the bigger cities, students are maintaining robust demand for rental property, and with home-building rates still very low, that underlying imbalance between supply and demand still favours continuing price rises.

 However, Brexit is a factor that cannot be overlooked.
-Here, now, just a few short weeks before the UK's departure form the EU, it's impossible to predict what the outcome might be, nor what the implications will be for the property market.
+Here, now, just a few short weeks before the UK's departure from the EU, it's impossible to predict what the outcome might be, nor what the implications will be for the property market.
 All that can be said with any confidence is that the eventual decision - whatever it might be - will lay a new foundation; a basis on which investors can begin to plan again.

 If you're considering a property investment this year, then please talk to one of our advisors.
 The UK picture might be unpredictable at present, but there are some excellent investment opportunities available in locations that boast exceptional returns and economic resilience.
 Call us today on 01244 343 355.